carbon-design-system/sveld/README.md

 When building the library, TypeScript definitions are emitted to the `types` folder by default.

 Customize the output folder using the `typesOptions.outDir` option.
-Use `typesOptions.printWidth` to control Prettier wrapping for generated `.d.ts` files.
-The default is `80`.

 The following example emits the output to the `dist` folder: